PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_APK_API.md

 |templateName|String|true|The template name of paramter, if it is blank API will combine all the templates which belongs to the application|
 |parameters|Map&lt;String, String&gt;|false|The parameter key and value, the key the the PID in template|

+Note: tid and serialNo cannot be empty at same time.

 **Sample codes**